canarytrace/documentation/docs/guides/cli.md

   - Format HHmmss-YYYY-MM-DD-uuidAction.png

-  - You must bind volume -v $(pwd)/attachments/:/opt/canary/attachments for "move screenshot from docker container to local directory" /attachments.
+  - You must bind volume `-v $(pwd)/attachments/:/opt/canary/attachments` for "move screenshot from docker container to local directory" `/attachments`.

-  - You can use AWS_S3_BUCKET option for upload screenshot to AWS S3 This option is described below.
+  - You can use `AWS_S3_BUCKET` option for upload screenshot to AWS S3 This option is described below.

 - `CAPTURE_EVERY_SCREEN=allow` create a screenshot on every test step.